- SQL Basics

 Syntax of SQL INTERSECT

-- SELECT statements: The individual queries whose results you want to intersect.
+- SELECT statements: These are the standard queries you want to compare.
+You can include

 Key Points